EECS3311F25/project-commute-buddy/README.md

 ## Known Issues

 > Sometimes the build from frontend opens the browser before it gets compiled.
-To fix this, either wait till it's compiled and reload the webpage, or type: `BROWSER=none npm start` and once it's compiled, click on the link shown on the console.
+To fix this, either wait till it's compiled and reload the webpage, or type: `BROWSER=none npm start` and once it's compiled, click on the link `Local: http://localhost:3000` shown on the console.

 > Currently the `/api/users` route used may be blocked by some web browsers and may result in an error in creating a user successfully.
-To resolve this, either disable your browsers ad blocker or open this in incognito mode.
+To resolve this, either disable your browsers ad blocker or open frontend in incognito mode.

 > Please make sure you have mongoDB installed in your system for the app to connect.
 Installation instructions for MongoDB can be found here: https://www.mongodb.com/try/download/community

+> Sometimes cors and other browsers may not allow frontend to connect to server through your local ip address, in this case use `http://localhost:3000` to host the app's frontend instead.
+(Most of these issues are due to the app being in a dev environment and not a production build)